Welfare fraud: Combating fraud

 The costs of policing and prosecuting welfare fraud are high, though largely unmeasured.
 They may include labor costs of investigators, prosecutors, public defenders, judges, and probation officers, administrative costs for welfare diversion programs, prison costs, and costs for placing children in foster care if the sole parent serves time for welfare fraud.
-In 2008, California spent three times as much in policing welfare fraud as the amount of overpayment.
-The US Federal government has recouped hundreds of millions from fraudsters and other misappropriations of funds, from the Social Security Administration alone.
+In 2008, California spent three times as much in policing welfare fraud as the amount the fraud cost.
+The US Federal government has recouped hundreds of millions from fraudsters and other misappropriations of funds from the Social Security Administration alone.
 This represents all types of fraud, not just recipient fraud.
 In many cases, the recipients were victims of stolen benefits.

 Investigation and prosecution of fraud was intensified in Britain in the late 1970s.
-A peak was reached in 1980-81, when 20,105 people were prosecuted for welfare fraud.
+A peak was reached in 1980–81, when 20,105 people were prosecuted for welfare fraud.
 The Rayner commission recommended a more cost-effective approach involving non-prosecution interviews.
 Special Claims Control Units conducted "blitzes" in target areas and persuaded claimants to withdraw their claims, thereby avoiding expensive prosecutions.
 In the 1990s, advertising campaigns and "Shop a Cheat" hotlines were introduced.
 The campaigns led to increases in tip-offs and successful prosecutions, but there is no evidence of a lasting impact on benefit fraud loss.

 Attitudes to welfare fraud

 59% of Australians said that welfare fraud is seriously wrong, while 38% think it is "wrong" but not seriously.
 Welfare fraud was condemned as being harsher than tax evasion, which may be partly due to the view of welfare as rehabilitation – a way of providing a temporary helping hand to help people who have had hard luck getting back on their feet – so that fraud provides prima facie proof evidence that welfare is not working.

 Data from the World Value Survey indicates that the acceptance of illegal benefit claims has increased in most industrial countries.
-This erosion of social norms has been most marked in Sweden, where the share of respondents answering that claiming government benefits to which one is not entitled is always wrong has dropped from 81.5% to 55.3% from the early 1980s to the early 2000s.
-The data from 2005–08, however, showed an increase to 61.0%.
+This shift has been most marked in Sweden, where the share of respondents answering that claiming government benefits to which one is not entitled is always wrong has dropped from 81.5% to 55.3% from the early 1980s to the early 2000s.
+The data from 2005 to 2008, however, showed an increase to 61.0%.
 Attitudes vary greatly according to age, with younger people being much more inclined to accept welfare fraud.

 Welfare fraud often reflects an idea that people have a moral right to proper financial support from the government.
 An Israeli study showed that 47 of 49 women on welfare openly and actively justified acts of welfare fraud, including eight persons who did not admit to committing fraud themselves.
 They based their claim on recipient's social contribution through motherhood, their past and present efforts to participate in the paid labor market, or their past military service.
 By contrast, an American study showed great assent to the rules of the welfare system by welfare recipients, even as they found it impossible to comply with the rules.